Wildfire season is approaching and 2025 could be a rough one for wildfire smoke.

 What Will Employers Need To Know

-Employers will need to take several steps moving forward to protect employees from the impacts of wildfire smoke and increase protection measures as smoke conditions worsen
+Employers need to take several steps to protect employees from the impacts of wildfire smoke and increase protection measures as smoke conditions worsen

 • create response plans for the different wildfire smoke conditions as they develop